cbarkr/blog/content/homelab/part 3.md

 ## Setup
 AdGuard offers an Alpine-based image over on [Docker Hub](https://hub.docker.com/r/adguard/adguardhome).
 The Docker Hub page contains all the relevant documentation necessary to get everything up and running.
 The setup process is straightforward, but since I did not find any guides online that covered running AdGuard as a *user container* in Podman, I decided to document the process here in case anyone finds it useful.

-Using Podman, there are two paths for deploying an AdGuard container:
+Using Podman, there are two paths for deploying an AdGuard container (or any container, really):
 1. As a system container
 2. As a user container

 Running system containers is far easier, and the setup will be nearly identical to setting up a Docker container.
-For this reason, I focus the following steps on running AdGuard as a user container.
+There are already a million guides for this, so I'll instead focus on user containers.

 > [!info] Info
 > To deploy AdGuard as a system container, enable admin access in Cockpit, start the system Podman service, then skip to step 1 below